DanGlChris/DanGlChris/README.md

 ### My Core Competencies

-I thrive at the intersection of these engineering domains, building complete, intelligent systems from the ground up.
+I thrive at the intersection of engineering domains, building complete, intelligent systems from the ground up.

 <table>
   <tr>